Collectors

 - If you have determined you require a local collector then click on Samurai Local Collector and follow the steps to create, configure and install.

-- If you have determined you require a Cloud Native collector then click on Samurai Cloud Native Collector and follow the steps to create and configure.
+- If you have determined you require a cloud collector then click on Samurai Cloud Collector and follow the steps to create and configure.

 1 - Samurai Local Collector